jewelsofthought/neshama/site/posts/parashot/39-Chukat.md

 n20:3-5] **The people protest**

-G-d is indulgent of people who have a legitimate complain teven when they voice it more provocatively than they should (_Or HaChaim_).
+G-d is indulgent of people who have a legitimate complain even when they voice it more provocatively than they should (_Or HaChaim_).

 n20:8] [השׁלג]{dir="rtl"} &mdash; _The Rock_